BBVA/Overlord/overview.draft.md

 on a configuration check than on a hack tool scan.

 ## Implementations Problems
-Search among all the avaliable functions can lead us into
+Search among all the avaliable functions can lead us into an complete NP problem.
+If you think about it it's the same problem as the salesman travel problem.

 ## Solution architecture

 # Rule Result Signer